yorumicolors/kitty/README.md

 mv /tmp/yorumi-{abyss,mist,shade,kraken} $HOME/.config/kitty/themes
 ```

-You can then simply set the colorscheme on your `~/.config/kitty/kitty.conf` as
+You can then set the colorscheme on your `~/.config/kitty/kitty.conf` as
 ```conf
 include themes/yorumi-[abyss|mist|kraken|shade].conf
 ```

-follow the PR here: https://github.com/kovidgoyal/kitty-themes/pull/138